 It’s so important that we understand that from the moment we are born there is a haphazard mass of energy called emotion that is all over the place and that we need to make sense of it, especially when those emotions/feelings are overwhelming.
-Parents need to help us understand these out of control emotions and that they are a part of us.
-If they don’t help us do that we become overwhelmed by them and disown them by burying them in our unconscious mind.
+As infants we can’t self regulate and our parents need to do that regulating for us by being attuned to our needs at that moment.
+(Look at how frustrating it is to us when as adults we don’t feel understood).

 Here are a couple more examples of how parents can help their children: Eight year old Ann comes running into the kitchen where her mom is cooking.
 Sobbing, she says ‘Mommy, Helen (aged 11) says that I can’t play with them because I am too young’.
 Mother has two choices, she can either say, ‘you must be feeling hurt and rejected by what Helen’s said – let me give you a cuddle’ OR she could say ‘oh you’re a big girl now, you don’t need to cry – here have a cookie’.
 What would you like to hear?
 The first I am sure, as you now know you feel understood.
 To not have those big feelings acknowledged causes them to be buried and with constant denial of them over time may affect one’s mental health later in life.
 Another example would be a Dad who has just told his angry son that he cannot go out until he has done his homework, ‘I can understand you are angry but we made an agreement about homework and agreements in this family stick’ as opposed to, ‘don’t you dare raise your voice to me’.
 Again the emotion/feeling is being acknowledged which helps him understand this emotion.
 It is a part of who he is.
 Repressed anger may later come depression etc.